 We want to encourage people to gather and fellowship after the evening activities.
 A good opportunity for this is at a campfire in the campground.
 We encourage people to bring camp chairs and appropriate clothing so you can comfortably participate in the Campfire Connections.

 We welcome you to bring items to share with the body.
 We will have a table set up for attendees to set out gifts to be shared with whoever needs it.
 Please do not leave live animals, balloons, garbage, temperature sensitive food or literature.
-If you would like to offer free literature, please reference the marketplace information and contact The Rehearsal.
+If you would like to offer free literature, please see the marketplace information.
 If you have any questions as to what you would like to give away, please contact The Rehearsal.

-We will have a chalk board available for you to post business cards, job offers or requests, items for sale and the email sharing list.
-This list of names and emails will be sent after feast to all who have signed up.
+We will have a chalk board available for you to post business cards, job offers or requests, items for sale etc. for others to view.

 “Who may ascend to the hill of the Lord?